 After joining the Firm in April 2002, he became the Firm’s first non-founding partner in January 2003.
-Mr. Gatto helped build out and runs several businesses for Silver Point.
-Today, he is the head of the Firm’s Restructuring group, where he oversees a team responsible for driving and negotiating in and out-of-court corporate restructurings, the head of the Firm’s Real Estate business, and the head of Silver Point’s principal lending business which focuses on lending to middle market companies.
+Mr. Gatto helped build out and now runs several businesses for Silver Point.
+Today, he is the head of the Firm’s Restructuring Group, where he oversees a team responsible for driving and negotiating in and out-of-court corporate restructurings, the head of the Firm’s Real Estate business, and the head of Silver Point’s Principal Lending business, which focuses on lending to middle market companies.
 Prior to joining Silver Point, Mr. Gatto worked at Goldman Sachs as a senior member within the Special Situations Investing Business, specializing in investing in debt of distressed companies.
 Before joining Goldman Sachs, Mr. Gatto designed and taught credit training programs for loan officers of North American and European Financial Institutions.
 Prior to this, he was a loan officer and director of Global New Entry Training at Citibank.
 Mr. Gatto received an M.B.A. from Columbia Business School and graduated from Cornell University with a B.A. in Economics.
-He is also a CFA Charterholder and has served on several Boards, which have included specialty retailer Party City, and most currently a board member of New Cotai Holdings, a Macau gaming company and Chairman of the Board of Quinn Industries an Irish Industrial company.
+He is also a CFA Charterholder and has served on several Boards, which have included specialty retailer Party City, New Cotai Holdings, a Macau gaming company, and was Chairman of the Board of Quinn Industries an Irish Industrial company.

 Outside of Silver Point, Mr. Gatto is currently an adjunct professor at Columbia Business School and Fordham University’s Gabelli School of Business, where he teaches courses on credit analysis, distressed value and special situation investing.